-- Philosophy of Mind and Philosophy of Psychology (e.g. belief, agency, rationality, self knowledge, memory)
+Philosophy of Mind and Philosophy of Psychology (e.g. belief, agency, rationality, self knowledge, memory)

-- Philosophy of Psychiatry (e.g. the nature of mental illness, status of psychiatry, psychiatric ethics)
+Philosophy of Psychiatry (e.g. the nature of mental illness, status of psychiatry, psychiatric ethics)

-Please contact me directly if you are thinking of applying to the University of Birmingham for a place in our PhD programme and want to work with me on one of the areas listed above.
+Please contact me directly if you are thinking of applying to the University of Birmingham for a place in our PhD programme and want to work with me in one of the areas listed above.
 It would be great if you could send me a short research proposal together with your informal inquiry.
 The University of Birmingham also offers a PhD by distance learning.